scionproto/scion/doc/cryptography/certificates.rst

 CP AS Certificate
 =================

-**CP AS Certificates** are used by SCION ASes to sign control-plane mesages.
+**CP AS Certificates** are used by SCION ASes to sign control-plane messages.

 In X.509 terms, **CP AS Certificates** are end-entity certificates.